JoshOrndorff/recipes/CONTRIBUTING.md

 1. Create a release branch off of `develop`.
 1. Update dependencies to crates.io.
 1. Update the version of each Recipes crate.
-1. Update rustdocs links from crate.parity.io to substrate.dev/rustdocs/_appropriate-version_
+1. Update rustdocs links from crates.parity.io to substrate.dev/rustdocs/_appropriate-version_
 1. Make a pull request against `master`.
 1. Tag the new release version in the history of `master` only after the release branch is merged.

 ## Proposing Changes and Additions

 If you would like to make a change or addition to the recipes, you do not need anyone's permission to get started.
-You may simply open a Pull Request against the `develop` branch.
+You simply open a Pull Request against the `develop` branch.
 Of course, not all changes will be accepted, and changes should either be in line with the existing Recipes structure or refactor that structure for a good reason.
-If you would like to get preliminary input from the Recipes' maintainers before beginning, you may
+If you want preliminary input from the Recipes' maintainers before beginning, please
 [open an issue](https://github.com/substrate-developer-hub/recipes/issues) discussing your idea first.
 Either approach (PR or issue) is welcome.